joric/monokai/README.md

 * Use Far.exe /import far-colors.farconfig to import color settings
 * Copy/paste conemu-colors.xml to conemu xml (you should try conemu)

-It's also possible to adjust console colors in the windows application shortcut.
+It's also possible to adjust console colors in the Far Manager application shortcut.

 ## Whitespace